oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

    Specifically, do not apply runtime updates for:

-   * Adding WebLogics servers to a cluster, or removing them
+   * Adding WebLogic Servers to a cluster, or removing them
    * Adding or removing Network Access Points (custom channels) for existing servers
    * Changing any of the following:
      * Dynamic cluster size